echebbi/eclipse-discord-integration/README.md

 To use it from Eclipse IDE, click on `Help` > `Install new software...` and then paste the above URL.

 **Note**: version 0.y.z should be considered as beta.
-The 1.0.0 release will be deployed will be deployed once the plug-in is proved stable.
+The 1.0.0 release will be deployed once the plug-in is proved stable.

 ## Troubleshooting